zuranthus/zwm/README.md

 # Usage

-The easiest way is to start zwm with `startx` by adding `exec zwm` to your `~/.xinitrc`.
+The easiest way is to start zwm with `startx` by adding `exec zwm` to `~/.xinitrc`.

 ### Hot Reloading

 It is possible to restart zwm while keeping windows and their workspace distribution intact.
-This makes it easier to update zwm to a newer build.
+This makes updating zwm binary a quick and painless process.

-Use the following script in `~/.xinitrc`
+Enabling hot reloading is easy: use the following script in `~/.xinitrc` instead of a simple `exec zwm`
 ```bash
 while :
 do